Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_extras/guide.md

 #### Concluding points

-* Now your data is organized so that a computer can read and understand it.
+* Now your data is organised so that a computer can read and understand it.
 This lets you use the full power of the computer for your analyses as we'll see in the rest of the workshop.